johnmarktaylor91/torchlens/README.md

 The main function of torchlens is `get_model_activations`; the remaining functions are:

-1) `get_model_structure`, to retrieve all model metadata without saving any activations (e.g., to figure out which layers you wish to save)
+1) `get_model_structure`, to retrieve all model metadata without saving any activations (e.g., to figure out which layers you wish to save),
 2) `show_model_graph`, which visualizes the model graph without saving any activations,
 3) `validate_model_activations`, which runs a procedure to check that the activations are correct: specifically, it runs a forward pass and saves all intermediate activations, re-runs the forward pass from each intermediate